 Over the centuries, it established itself as the primary shrine for over 30,000 Inari shrines all over Japan.
 Now, it is the most visited shrine—during the new years, more than 3 million people travel from all over to pay their respect.

 More than 10,000 red torii gates straddle the stone pathway leading up to Inari Mountain.
-Although in pictures, you are lead to believe the torii gates are red, it is actually vermilion, the colour said to expel evil spirits and diseases.
-And every single one of those gates have been donated by an individual or an organisation from around the world.
+Although in pictures, you are lead to believe the torii gates are red, it is actually vermilion, the colour of the sun —and is said to expel evil spirits and diseases.
+Every single one of those torii gates has been donated by an individual or an organisation from around the world.
 Their names and the date in which it was purchased are inscribed on the gates in Japanese characters.
 Thinking of making a gate purchase?
 It could cost you anywhere from $4000 USD for a small one, and up to $10,000 USD for a large one.
 After much deliberation (looking at my coin purse), we decided it was impossible at that very moment.